 Coca-Cola is facing backlash after being accused of fostering an anti-white agenda in their online “anti-racism” training for employees, with some training materials that instruct participants to “try to be less white.”
 After blowback, the company has issued a statement denying that the materials are part of its learning curriculum.

-His song, released Feb.
-23 on YouTube, already has a whopping 3.8 million views -- with no help from traditional media outlets.
+That “woke a cola” song, released Feb.
+23 on YouTube, already has a whopping 3.8 million views – with no help from traditional media outlets.

 Here are some sample lyrics.